fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVNetGateway.md

 # Set-AzureVNetGateway

 ## SYNOPSIS
-Enables or disables a VPN gateway for an azure_2 virtual network.
+Enables or disables a VPN gateway for an Azure virtual network.

 ## SYNTAX